Télam

-Télam (an acronym for "Telenoticiosa Americana") was an Argentine government-ran national news agency founded in 1945 by then Secretary of Labor Juan Perón during the presidency of Edelmiro Julián Farrell.
+Télam (an acronym for "Telenoticiosa Americana") was an Argentine government-run national news agency founded in 1945 by then Secretary of Labor Juan Perón during the presidency of Edelmiro Julián Farrell.

 The service was suspended in March 2024 by the government of President Javier Milei.
 It provided news and information to about 300 subscribers, including government entities and national and international media, which is operated as a state enterprise.
 Milei alleged that the agency operated as a "Kirchnerism propaganda spreader".
 It was also stated that Télam "had losses for AR$20 billion (some US dollar 23 million)".
-At the moment of the closure, Télam had 750 employees.
+At the time of the closure, Télam had 750 employees.

 In July 2024, Télam was officially dissolved, being renamed "Agencia de Publicidad del Estado S.A.".